Scintillator: Solution-based perovskite scintillators

-Above very recent developments demonstrate that the organic-inorganic and all inorganic Pb-halide perovskites have various interesting scintillation properties.
-However, the recent two-dimensional perovskite single crystals with light yields between 10 000 and 40 000 ph/MeV and decay times below 10 ns at room temperature will be more favorable as they may have much larger Stokes shift up to 200 nm in comparison with CsPbBr_{3} quantum dot scintillators and this is essential to prevent self reabsorption for scintillators.
+Above very recent developments demonstrate that the organic-inorganic and all inorganic Pb-halide perovskites have various scintillation properties; however, the recent two-dimensional perovskite single crystals with light yields between 10 000 and 40 000 ph/MeV and decay times below 10 ns at room temperature may have much larger Stokes shift up to 200 nm in comparison with CsPbBr_{3} quantum dot scintillators.This is essential to prevent self reabsorption for scintillators.

 More recently, a new material class first reported by Professor Biwu Ma's research group, called 0D organic metal halide hybrid (OMHH), an extension of the perovskite materials.
 This class of materials exhibits strong exciton binding of hundreds of meV, resulting in their high photoluminescent quantum efficiency of almost unity.
 Their large stoke shift and reabsorption-free properties make them desirable.
 Their potential applications for scintillators have been reported by the same group, and others.
 In 2020,(C38H34P2)MnBr4 was reported to have a light yield up to 80 000 Photon/MeV despite its low Z compared to traditional all inorganic.
 Impressive light yields from other 0D OMHH have been reported.
 There is a great potential to realize new generation scintillators from this material class.
 However, they are limited by their relatively long response time in microseconds, which is an area of intense research.